thegomservices-code/gomtradingapp/Features.md

 In the event there is a **Ghost Listing**, meaning a Listing that hasn't been bumped, updated, or removed in a certain amount of time, the automatching system to will flag and remove it from the used listings.

 **Price Matching:** After adding, updating, or removing the listing data, the automatch system will check if the listed price (from the bot) is the lowest, if so, it will match to the next highest listing.
-This prevents individuals from pushing your price down to a large discount, then throwing their prices back up, this system catches those individuals and will prevent that from accuring.
+This prevents individuals from pushing your price down to a large discount, then throwing their prices back up, this system catches those individuals and will prevent that from occuring.